- About us

 It takes a special kind of person to adopt more than one child at a time.
 If you’d like to talk further about adopting a sibling group of two or more children, please get in touch.
 We’ll be delighted to talk to you and answer your questions.

-If you are considering adoption, you can find out more about our Adoption Connections service here.
+If you are considering adoption, you can find out more about our adoption services here.
 You can also check out our adoption resources, find out about our next information events and read real adoption stories from many people who have adopted siblings with our help.